Mac vs. PC: What’s Better For Video Editing?

 Less Portable

-Over the last decade, more and more filmmakers have been making the switch from Mac to PC, for a variety of reasons.
+Over the last decade, more and more filmmakers have been making the switch from Apple products to PCs when editing videos, for a variety of reasons.

 For those who like to customize their computers to perfectly match their workloads, a PC is the obvious choice, simply because it is by far the more customizable platform, with parts and components readily available and easy to assemble.